Thomas Kapatos: Murder conviction and exoneration

 On October 6, 1937, Kapatos was arrested in possession of two handguns – a .32 caliber revolver and a .38 caliber Smith & Wesson police revolver – shortly after the fatal shooting of Albert DiLlulio on 48th Street in Manhattan.
 The .38 calibre revolver contained four discharged cartridges, and boxes containing .32 calibre cartridges and .38 calibre cartridges were subsequently found during a search of Kapatos' home.
 He claimed to have unwittingly picked up the guns after finding them on a stoop as he made his way to the elevated train after finishing work at the 48th Street pier.
-Discovering DiLlulio's body nearby, he became frightened that he might be framed as the killer and started running away from the scene when he was apprahended by police.
+Discovering DiLlulio's body nearby, he became frightened that he might be framed as the killer and started running away from the scene when he was apprehended by police.
 Kapatos was convicted of second-degree murder in the death of DiLlulio and sentenced to twenty-years-to-life in prison on November 29, 1938.
 He was paroled in 1954 but was returned to prison for violating parole.

 Years after his murder conviction, Kapatos learned that there had been a witness, Michael Danise, who had seen two individuals fleeing from the scene of DiLlulio's killing immediately after the gunshots were fired, and that Danise had stated that Kapatos was not one of these two individuals.
 Danise had also said that after the two persons fled the scene, he had then seen Kapatos walk upon the scene of the crime.
 This statement by Danise was consistent with Kapatos’ version of events.
 The existence of Danise had never been disclosed to the defense by the prosecution.
 Kapatos' attorney, Joseph Aronstein, filed a habeas corpus petition on his behalf based on this new information.
 On July 9, 1962, judge Edmund L. Palmieri granted the writ of habeas corpus on the basis that the Manhattan district attorney's office had prejudiced his case in failing to disclose the existence of the witness, thus depriving him of the due process of law at his trial in 1938.
 Having served twenty-three years in prison, Kapatos was released in August 1962 after the charges against him were dismissed.